 Catalogs with high activity are candidates for early conversion (after the first production integrated catalog facility catalog is converted).
-Such catalogs typically support, for example, TSO functions.
+Such catalogs typically support TSO functions.

-If the master catalog contains only the required entries, it should be very static.
-If this is true, the master catalog may be a candidate for early conversion to relieve the volume ownership of the system packs.
+A master catalog that contains only the required entries should be static.
+Such a master catalog may be a candidate for early conversion, to relieve the volume ownership of the system packs.

-When converting catalogs that contain VSAM data sets, recovery procedures require the use of an additional set of commands, and require more planning and testing.
-This is particularly true when such catalogs support data base applications.
+Recovery procedures during conversion of catalogs that contain VSAM data sets require an additional set of commands.
+Therefore, more planning and testing are needed, particularly when such catalogs support data base applications.
 It may take somewhat longer to replace these catalogs with production integrated catalog facility catalogs.

-When scheduling the conversion of existing catalogs, it must be remembered that all systems that need access to the integrated catalog facility catalogs must have the integrated catalog facility catalog support installed.
+All systems that need access to the integrated catalog facility catalogs must have already installed the integrated catalog facility catalog support.
 It may be necessary to propagate such a system throughout the complex before an integrated catalog facility catalog is used in production.
 The schedule for the actual conversion of existing catalogs should specify dates: